lottarueter/threshold-dm-test/README.md

-# threshold-dm-test

-**Code for Chapter 3 of the dissertation
-“Associations and Predictions in Challenging Panel Data Settings”**
+# **Code for the project “Associations and Predictions in Challenging Panel Data Settings”**

 This repository contains the R code used for the empirical analysis in **Chapter 3 (“Comparing Forecast Performance on Large Panel Data with Unknown Clustering Structure”)**